 If you pay an extra $50 monthly principle more than the $330 you'll pay off the loan even quicker.
-See how powerful auto refinancing can be for you?
+You can clearly see the power of refinancing your current high interest rate loan.
 Most people don't realize how bad high interest car loans are for your bank account and what a difference 1% makes.
 That $6,945 is better off in your bank account, not theirs.
-Of course your actual APR would depend on your credit rating.
-Not everyone gets the 7% or lower APR, but I'm sure it's got to be lower than what you're paying now.
+Of course, this is just an example and your actual interest rate would depend on your credit score.

 It's very important to refinance early, because he interest is mostly paid in the earlier payments.
 Our examples here are based on savings only if you follow my advice during the first couple of months of the term.
 If you wait until the 4th year, your savings will be a lot less.

 Tips: Adding months to your loan term may increase your rate, so for your best rate try not to extend your term

 LightStream is the online lending division of SunTrust Banks Inc. They offer low interest, unsecured loans for highly qualified customers.
 LightStream offers "The AnythingLoan" which can be used to refinance your current car loan

 - LightStream delivers a revolutionary loan process